NotDarkn/XinaA15_Unforked/README.md

 - [Message from the Dev](https://github.com/NotDarkn/XinaA15/blob/main/MESSAGE%20FROM%20XINA.md) | MESSAGE FROM XINA.md

 # Files unaffected:
-- Sileo for Xina IPA's from jacksight
+- Sileo x Xina IPA's from jacksight's GitHub
-- Any of the Xina IPA's from jacksight
+- Any of the Xina IPA's made by Xina520 in jcksight's GitHub
-- Most information in any of the .md's
+- Majority of information originally found in jacksight's GitHub

 # Need support for XinaA15?
 1. Create an issue on the official XinaA15 GitHub: